Embotics/Plug-in-Workflow-Steps/text/README.md

 ### Text Input/Output

-**Purpose:** Creates structured text such as JSON, YAML or XML from the vCommander workflow or service request context, using variable substitution from the given input and stores it as the step's output variable.
+**Purpose:** Creates structured text such as JSON, YAML or XML from the Commander workflow or service request context, using variable substitution from the given input and stores it as the step's output variable.

 **Details:** Use this step to create JSON or XML as a workflow module's output, or to store text data as part of a workflow definition.